bash99/pgobuild_percona_server/README.md

 At least 4C/16G vm with 100G storage is need for build PGOed Percona Server 8.0 (with 30G for /tmp is required for compile with -flto flags), for 5.6 maybe 2c/4G 25G is enough (without LTO), SSD is recommend for fast compiling and stable oltp-write result.

 CentOS7 should be used (as percona official docker image use it).
+Updated: I've also fix script for debian 10/centos7, it should be worked.

 Make sure your VM has internet connection or has http_proxy/https_proxy setted.